highcharts/highmaps-release/README.md

 highmaps-release
 =================

-Official shim repo for Highmaps releases
+This distribution package has been deprecated.

+For NPM users please use the [highcharts](https://www.npmjs.com/package/highcharts) package.
-This repo only reflects official versions of Highmaps.
-For bug reporting, please use the [highcharts.com](https://github.com/highslide-software/highcharts.com) working repo.
+For bug reporting, please use the [highcharts](https://github.com/highcharts/highcharts) working repo.